 Medicine Chart for Chickens & other Poultry

-This list of many medications for birds includes SOME information on diseases treated, treatment notes & places to buy.
+This list of many medications for birds includes SOME information on diseases treated, treatment notes & places to buy, but is not comprehensive.

 - Medicine classes are noted to help identify more similar & very different drugs. -